Kumulus Theatre Company

 Inspired by the work of Pina Bausch, Jérôme Bosch and Alain Platel, Barthélemy Bompard imbues his work with an air of German Expressionism, pushing emotions to fever pitch.

-Kumulus, his theatre company, uses gesture, words and sound to adapt and address themes from daily life and international topical issues, including racism, madness and exodus…
+Kumulus, his theatre company, uses gesture, words and sound to interpret themes from daily life and current world affairs, including racism, madness and exodus…

-The way in which of the productions are written and staged revolve around one major, theatrical factor: public spaces.
+The way in which Kumulus productions are written and staged revolves around one overriding, theatrical parameter: public spaces.

 Rencontres de boîtes